andreivintila10/itype-mvc/README.md

-# itype-mvc | Platform for learning touch typing in Spring MVC
+# iType-mvc | Platform for learning touch typing in Spring MVC

-Took my 1st year team project iType and rewrote it following the Spring MVC architecture.
+Took my first year team project iType and rewrote it following the Spring MVC architecture.

 The best typing skills come with touch-typing, or the ability to type without looking at the keyboard.